msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 ---
 ### TuyaDAEMON and Tuya Cloud API
-The ability to access OpenAPI can open up interesting scenarios in TuyaDAEMON.
+The ability to access OpenAPI can open up interesting scenarios in [TuyaDAEMON](https://github.com/msillano/tuyaDAEMON/tree/main).
 Let's explore the various aspects:

 **Device Control**

-* Local access to Tuya real (WiFi) device properties is quite good with the `tuya-smart-device` node, and only in rare cases the access via CloudAPI can be useful.
+* Local access to Tuya real (WiFi) device properties is quite good with the [`tuya-smart-device`](https://github.com/vinodsr/node-red-contrib-tuya-smart-device) node; only in rare cases, the access via CloudAPI will be useful.

-* Tuya devices such as WiFi low-power sensors, which cannot be managed with the `tuya-smart-device` node, are currently controlled in TuyaDAEMON with TRIGGER.
+* Tuya devices such as WiFi low-power sensors, which cannot be managed with the `tuya-smart-device` node, are currently controlled in TuyaDAEMON with [TRIGGER](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaTRIGGER).
 While the Trigger technique is reliable and more stable than CloudAPI, it has limitations in reading numerical measurements.
 In such cases, the use of CloudAPI (e.g., API `Query_Properties`) could be beneficial.

-* Some subdevices (using a hub) could also benefit from CloudAPI when not all DPs are accessible via the tuya-smart-device node.
+* Some [subdevices](https://github.com/msillano/tuyaDEAMON-applications/wiki/note-4:-Gateways-and-sensors) (using a hub) could also benefit from CloudAPI when not all DPs are accessible via the `tuya-smart-device` node.

 **Device Management**

 * Some non-basic aspects of device control (e.g., spaces (home), groups, automation) are only partially manageable via TRIGGER + Automation.
 If you want advanced applications in these areas, the use of CloudAPI is necessary.

 * Some operations (such as adding/removing/renaming devices, creating/modifying smart scenes, etc.) are actually performed only using a Tuya APP (SmartLife).
-If you want to do this in a custom application, you can use CloudAPI.
+If you want to do this in a custom application, you must use CloudAPI.

 **Smart scene linkage**